An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Introduction

-Given the computational complexity of the co-optimization process, different schemes have been proposed to allocate a given fixed computational budget. \citet{rosendoTradeoffMorphologyControl2017} compare a \textit{concurrent} approach of co-optimization (\textit{single-phase}) and a hybrid approach with a first phase of \textit{concurrent} co-optimization, followed by a second phase in which the design is locked and only the control is optimized (\textit{retrain end}).
-They conclude that interrupting the co-design and continuing only with the optimization of control (\textit{retrain end}) is detrimental to the performance of the co-optimization. \citet{lipsonDifficultyCooptimizingMorphology2016} also conducted a similar experiment and reached a similar conclusion.
+Given the computational complexity of the co-optimization process, different schemes have been proposed to allocate a given fixed computation budget.
+The simplest allocation is to use the same computation budget of every design, which we denote as \textit{single-phase} in this paper (see bottom left in Figure~\ref{fig:nestedvsconcurrentdefinition}).
+In addition, it is also possible to consider a two phase approach, where the controller of the best design is retrained with additional resources after the co-optimization procedure ends (see \textit{two phase, retrain end} in Figure~\ref{fig:nestedvsconcurrentdefinition}).

-\citet{nygaardOvercomingInitialConvergence2017} also compared a \textit{concurrent} and the hybrid approach, but with the added modification that the controller is randomly re-initialized before the start of the second phase (in which only the controller is optimized).
-In contrast to the results by \citet{rosendoTradeoffMorphologyControl2017} and \citet{lipsonDifficultyCooptimizingMorphology2016}, the work of \citet{nygaardOvercomingInitialConvergence2017} shows that the hybrid approach (with reinitialization) performs better than the \textit{concurrent} co-optimization method.
+\citet{rosendoTradeoffMorphologyControl2017} compare a \textit{single phase} and a \textit{retrain end} approach.
+They conclude that interrupting the co-optimization and continuing only with the optimization of control (\textit{retrain end}) is detrimental to the performance of the co-optimization, and that it is better to stick to a \textit{single phase} approach. \citet{lipsonDifficultyCooptimizingMorphology2016} also conducted a similar experiment and reached a similar conclusion.
+In contrast, \citet{nygaardOvercomingInitialConvergence2017}'s work shows that \textit{retrain end} outperforms \textit{single phase}.

 [3] \emph{Design complexity} \nopagebreak[4]